Tavpritesh/GettingCleaningDataProject/README.md

 ### How the script works

 Each step of the script is detailed in the codebook.
 In short, the script starts right from downloading the data from a specified URL to working through the creation of tables with proper attributes.
-Finally, statistics are utilized to aggregate the data and write the summarized `tidy.csv` to a comma-delimited text file.
+Finally, statistics are utilized to aggregate the data and write the summarized data to a comma-delimited text file, `tidy.csv`.